Quasi-invariance of Gaussian measures for the $3d$ energy critical nonlinear Schr\" odinger equation: Introduction

 \subsection{Acknowledgments}

 This work is partially supported by the ANR project Smooth ANR-22-CE40-0017.
+The authors would like to thank the anonymous reviewer for his/her careful reading and constructive comments.
 The authors would like to thank Alexis Knezevitch for pointing out an error in a previous version of the manuscript.